 The deadline for submissions is 5pm on 23rd February 2018.

 See the Quantock Hills AONB website for full rules and details on how to enter www.quantockhills.com/news/article/the_quantock_hills_aonb_and_duke_of_edinburghs_award_photography_competitio/

-By submitting an entry to the competition you are giving permission for the Quantock Hills AONB Service and the Duke of Edinburgh Award to use your image in their marketing material, but your image will be credited to you, and be celebrated as a winning entry.
+By submitting an entry to the competition you are giving permission for the Quantock Hills AONB Service and the Duke of Edinburgh Award to use your photo or film in their marketing material, displays, leaflets, magazine and newspaper articles (produced by third parties) cards, calendars and other forms of publicity at our discretion.
+Your photo or film will be credited to you.

 PHOTO – Previous landscape winner by Frank Clatworthy